bimaputra1/Optimizing-an-ML-Pipeline-in-Azure/README.md

 The Bandit policy saves time and computation resources in running models that do not perform well, since it stops those models early, as soon as they are showing bad results.

 ## AutoML
-AutoML ran various algorithms with relatively simple code.In totals, the AutoML ran and generates 25 models.
+AutoML ran various algorithms with relatively simple code.In totals, the AutoML ran and generates 24 models.
 These model then compared based on the results to decided the best model.
-In this case, the choosen best model was "Voting Ensemble".
+In this case, the choosen best model was "LightGBM model".

-Voting ensemble is one example of ensemble learning methods that combines different algorithms results and the results was the most voted class from the different models.

 ## Pipeline comparison

 The experiment was used both hyperdrive run and automl run.
 As a result, the best performing model for each methoeds were:
 - Logistic Regression with a C value of 2.0 and max_iter of 50 which get  accuracy 0.912
-- Best algorithm with AutoML was Voting Ensemble with an accuracy of 0.9173
+- Best algorithm with AutoML was LightGBM with an accuracy of 0.9167

 So, we can decide that the best model is with an accuracy of